pyexcel/pyexcel/docs/source/guide.rst

 How to test your contribution
 ------------------------------

-Although `nose` and `doctest` are both used in code testing, it is adviable that unit tests are put in tests. `doctest` is incorporated only to make sure the code examples in documentation remain valid across different development releases.
+Although `nose` and `doctest` are both used in code testing, it is advisable that unit tests are put in tests. `doctest` is incorporated only to make sure the code examples in documentation remain valid across different development releases.

 On Linux/Unix systems, please launch your tests like this::